 Please Note: the original eagle feathers were removed from this doll and replaced with wooden wings and a wooden tail feather bustle.
 The tablet on this doll's back is made from cardboard and original to the doll, the kilt sash is made of a fiber board, also original to the doll.
 The unusual use of orange paint is probably due to this carver not having access to red paint at the time.
 I think the orange color makes this doll extremely special.
 This doll even in an 'action' pose will stand on it's own.

-This is an unfinished carving with nice patina, the carver used a piece of a discarded corbel from an old building, rather unique and beautiful in it's own right. priced at 100.
+This is an unfinished carving with nice patina, the carver used a piece of a discarded corbel from an old building, rather unique and beautiful in it's own right.
+SOLD

 This doll stands a whopping 19 1/2" tall! ca. 1940's priced at $6,500. with some damage to feet horn on right side.
 I have only seen 2 other dolls of this scale, this may be considered a Volz type doll.
 Nice fur cape, mostly original feathers, (please note: all bird of prey feathers have been removed and brought back to Hopi).
 Outstanding, we believe this to be a doll made as a Trading Post display piece by Jimmy Koots.
 I few years ago I was fortunate to see this particular Ogre Kachina dance in the plaza at second mesa about 38 Ogres entered the plaza following a Koyemsi drummer, amazing.
 Please note: there is currently a very similar doll available from John C. Hill Gallery of Arizona, you can see it in the latest American Indian Art Magazine 35th anniversary issue.